ElkanHub/PressClass/DOCS/PRESSCLASS/Data and Content Ownership Policy.md

 PressClass AI does **not use individual user content to train or fine-tune AI models** without clear permission or appropriate safeguards.

-*(Placeholder: Insert policy on anonymized usage, opt-in mechanisms, or aggregated learning improvements.)*

 This ensures that your materials remain private and under your control.

 ---

 ## Data Portability and Export

 PressClass AI supports data portability.
-You may export your content at any time in commonly used, standard formats, including:
+You may export your content at any time in PDF (.pdf)

-* PDF (.pdf)
-* Microsoft Word (.docx)
-* Comma-Separated Values (.csv)
-* Other supported formats as made available within the platform

 This allows you to retain independent copies of your work and integrate it into other tools or systems.

-*(Placeholder: Insert export limitations, batch export options, or size constraints.)*

 ---